One Health Conference 2023 I What is One Health? I How is the department involved? I Collaborative I Workgroups I Resources

 The vision of this workgroup is that Washington state has the capability to capture, share and integrate human, animal and environmental data in a coordinated way that allows for common analysis and interpretation to enhance surveillance and prevention of conditions and diseases impacting One Health.
 Group members are working together across agencies, organizations, and universities to improve data capture, sharing and integration for conditions and diseases that impact One Health.
 Contact email@example.com for more information.

 One Health Combating Antimicrobial Resistance Workgroup

-The goal of this group is to promote activities that combat antimicrobial resistance (AMR) in humans, animals, and the environment.
-Membership includes experts in human, animal, and environmental health.
-A key project is to develop a state plan for One Health antibiotic stewardship and AMR surveillance.
-Another project is to perform integrated surveillance of AMR in humans, animals, and environmental samples to provide data for decision making by clinicians and health officials.
-Contact firstname.lastname@example.org for more information.
+This group is not currently meeting.
+They are examining how best to move forward with promoting activities that improve antimicrobial stewardship and combat antimicrobial resistance (AMR) in human healthcare, animal health, and the environment.
+A Previous projects included beginning to develop a state plan for One Health antibiotic stewardship and AMR surveillance and integrating surveillance of AMR in humans, animals, and environmental samples to provide data for decision making by clinicians and health officials.